glaukiol1/Docs/src/types_of_data.md

-# Types of data
-There are 3 types of data in Rusted Script.
-- Numbers
-- Variables
+# Data types

+Rust Script has the following data types;
 - Boolean

-# Boolean
-There are 4 types of Booleans.
    - true
-- false
+   - false (none, null, 0)
+- Integer (Number)
-- null
+- String
-- none
+- Function

-#
-Now null and none are pretty much the same thing, they both equal 0 or none.

-true and false are just True and False.
+All of these data types can be assiged to a variable, which they can later be used.
+Look at variables.md for more info on variables.